macder/wfv-validation/README.md

 Extract into `./wp-content/plugins`

-In the plugin root folder run `composer install`
+In the WFV plugin folder run `composer install`

 Activate in the `Plugins` section of the `Admin Dashboard`